telerik/xaml-docs/controls/radentityframeworkcoredatasource/entityframeworkcore-getting-started.md

 * __Telerik.Windows.Controls.Input__
 * __Telerik.Windows.Data__

+### Adding Telerik Assemblies Using NuGet

+To use __RadEntityFrameworkCoreDataSource__ when working with NuGet packages, install the `Telerik.Windows.Controls.EntityFrameworkCore.for.Wpf.Xaml` package.
+The [package name may vary]({%slug nuget-available-packages%}) slightly based on the Telerik dlls set - [Xaml or NoXaml]({%slug xaml-vs-noxaml%})

+Read more about NuGet installation in the [Installing UI for WPF from NuGet Package]({%slug nuget-installation%}) article.

 ## Xaml Usage

 __Example 1__ demonstrates how you can set up the RadEntityFrameworkCoreDataSource and display data in a RadGridView.
 It assumes that you already have a DbContext named "MyEntityModel", which contains a DbSet called "Customers".